phuongnguyenitpro/phuongnguyenitpro/README.md

 - 👋 Hi, I’m @phuongnguyenitpro The IT specialist site captures personal knowledge and the IT community.
 Phuong Nguyen is IT Expert about MCSA, MCSE, MCITP, CCNA,VCP, LPI Senior Management Specialist in Bussiness Enterprise.
 - 👀 I’m interested in new IT technology
-- 🌱 I’m currently more than 15 years of experience and master IT Expert system administration, solutions from Microsoft, Cloud, Cisco network infrastructure management (Router, Swicth, FIrewall ASA Cisco, ..), Fortigate ,.
-Virtual administration of VMware vSphere, vCenter, ..
+- 🌱 I’m currently more than 16 years of experience and master IT Expert system administration, solutions from Microsoft, Cloud, Cisco network infrastructure management (Router, Swicth, FIrewall ASA Cisco, ..), Fortigate ,.
+Virtual administration of VMware vSphere, vCenter, Hyper-V ..
 The major backup solutions: Veeam Backup, Veritas Backup, Net Backup, …Anti virus security.
 - 💞️ I’m looking to collaborate on IT System
 - 📫 My blog: https://viettechgroup.vn
 - 📫 My site: https://phuongnguyenit.com